A professional conservation practice dedicated to the preservation

 All on site conservators have fulfilled either OSHA 10 or 20 training as well as CPR.
 Workplace safety policies are in place for materials handling, ventilation, worker safety and personal protective equipment.

-storage areas are humidity and temperature stable.
+The studio, offices and storage areas are humidity and temperature stable.
 The premises are monitored 24/7 for security and fire.
 Items are stored in a dust free protected area.

 The facility includes a woodworking shop capable of almost any type of fabrication as well as separate finishing room.